itsabhishekhere/Used_Car_Prediction/README.md

 • If you want to view the deployed model, click on the following link:<br />
 Deployed at: _https://used-car-price-pred.herokuapp.com/_

+This is only for educational and project purpose...
+Cheers

 • Please do ⭐ the repository, if it helped you in anyway.

 • A glimpse of the web app: